damienbod/aspnetcore-standup-securing-apis/jwt.md

 amr, acr, auth_time

+Azure: xms_cc claim for CAE, CA

-# access tokens
+# refresh tokens

-- use introspection if possible
-- validate standard required claims
-- validate signature
-- disable alg=none
+- long lived
-- don't use symmetric keys
-- use client assertion if possible
-- use revocation if possible on logout
-- On AAD, use CAE for azure services if possible
-- avoid SPAs on Azure due to full logout is required
+- used to refresh the session
+- dangerous to lose...